kiaky0/Programming/Question/1_TwoSum.md

 # Two Sum II

-## Qeustion 1 - Input Array Is Sorted
+## Qeustion 1 - 167.Input Array Is Sorted

 - Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
 - Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.